England Women squad announcement: Injured Leah Williamson, Lauren James and Lauren Hemp out as Katie Reid and Taylor Hinds earn first senior call-ups

 England will play a further two friendlies against China and Ghana later this year, with the draw for 2027 World Cup qualification set to take place in early December.
 The games will be played throughout 2026.

-Wiegman said: "We have about ten camps before the World Cup, but let's not forget to qualify first so never take that for granted.
+Wiegman said: "We have about 10 camps before the World Cup, but let's not forget to qualify first so never take that for granted.

 "These two windows [October and November], we have the opportunities to play friendlies, to try out things and see many players.